microsoft/HRDIUtilities/FabricCLI/Code/Fabric/README.md

 ## Artifact Folder Structure

-After exporting, your `Code/Fabric/` directory should look like this:
+After exporting, your `Code/Fabric/` directory should look like this, Create Folders - Notebooks, Pipelines, Models, Reports and place respective files in the same folders.

 ```
 Code/Fabric/